RichardArmitageOnline.com banner - home page for actor Richard Armitage

 In the autumn of 2007 came his first radio work.
 In October, he read from the letters of the former Poet Laureate in The Ted Hughes Letters on BBC Radio 4, and in November he was one of the readers in a programme for BBC Radio 2 about the experiences of non-combatants in wartime, A War Less Ordinary.

-The second series of Robin Hood was shown in the UK on BBC One in the autumn of 2007, and it will be seen around the world in 2008.
+The second series of Robin Hood was shown in the UK on BBC One in the autumn of 2007 and has since been shown in several other countries.

 Sources